JSAbrahams/mamba/README.md

 -   Call non-stateless functions.

 With the above properties, we can ensure that a function is injective.
-`stateless` is similar to `mut`, however, statlessness is more a property concerned with reading variables that might change, whereas mutability is more concerned with writing to variables that might change.
+`stateless` is similar to `mut`, however, statlessness is more a property concerned with reading variables that might change, whereas mutability is more concerned with writing to variables that shouldn't change.

 ```mamba
 def taylor = 7